Emergency Roofer in Denver — Available 24/7 for Active Leaks, Storm Damage & More

 What to Do Right Now — Denver Roof Emergency Checklist

-If your roof is actively compromised, this sequence protects your home and your position:
+If your roof is actively compromised, this sequence protects your home and your insurance position.
+Follow it in order.

-1. Prioritize safety above everything.
-Do not access the roof.
-Wet, steep, or debris-covered roofing surfaces are hazardous under any conditions — more so at night or immediately after a storm when conditions are unstable.
-Stay clear of any downed lines or unstable tree limbs.
-If water is reaching electrical fixtures, shut off power to the affected area before doing anything else.
+Step 1 — Prioritize safety above everything.
+Do not access the roof under any circumstances.
+Wet, steep, or debris-covered roofing surfaces are fall hazards under any conditions — more so at night or immediately after a storm.
+Stay clear of downed lines and unstable tree limbs.
+If water is reaching electrical fixtures, shut off power to the affected circuit before doing anything else.

-2. Control interior water intrusion immediately.
+Step 2 — Control interior water intrusion immediately.
 Place buckets under active drip points.
 Move valuables, electronics, and furniture away from leak areas.
 If a ceiling is visibly bulging or bowing — which means it is holding accumulated water — do not stand beneath it.
-A ceiling holding water can fail suddenly.
+A ceiling holding water can fail suddenly and without warning.
 Pierce the lowest point carefully with a screwdriver to drain it in a controlled way rather than letting it fail at a seam.
+A controlled drain prevents a large section of drywall from collapsing unexpectedly.

-3. Document everything you can see from the ground.
+Step 3 — Document everything you can see from the ground.
 Photographs and video of missing shingles, visible impact damage, displaced components, interior staining, and any standing water — dated and timestamped — establish the event timeline for the insurance process.
-This documentation is more valuable when it's captured immediately after the event rather than days later.
+This documentation is more valuable when captured immediately after the event rather than days later.
+Do not move or cover anything before photographing it.

-4. Apply interior protection where needed.
+Step 4 — Apply interior protection where needed.
 Plastic sheeting over furniture and flooring in the affected area, towels at door thresholds to limit water spread.
-This is interior damage mitigation while you wait for emergency response — it's not a substitute for exterior stabilization.
+This is interior damage mitigation while you wait for emergency response — it is not a substitute for exterior stabilization.

-5. Call for emergency response before attempting any roof access yourself.
-DIY tarping attempts on a wet or damaged roof by someone without the right equipment and training frequently produce additional damage and injury.
-We handle emergency tarping and stabilization with the proper equipment for Denver's conditions — available 24/7.
+Step 5 — Call for emergency response before attempting any roof access yourself.
+DIY tarping attempts on a wet or damaged roof without proper equipment frequently produce additional damage and injury.
+We handle emergency tarping and stabilization with the equipment and training required for Denver's conditions — available 24 hours a day.

-6. Call before contacting your insurer if time permits.
-For the same reason as all storm damage events — professional inspection documentation before the adjuster's visit gives you independent evidence of the emergency scope.
-For actively leaking roofs, the priority is stabilization first; documentation second.
-But if time allows before filing, a phone call to us before your insurer is the better sequence.
+Step 6 — Call us before contacting your insurer if time permits.
+Professional inspection documentation before the adjuster's visit gives you independent evidence of the emergency scope.
+For an actively leaking roof, stabilization is the first priority.
+But if time allows before filing, calling us before your insurer is the better sequencing for your claim.

 Call 24/7: (720) 408-1840 | Request Emergency Service →